hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### Programmes and Libraries Used

 - [Balsamiq](https://balsamiq.com/tutorials/) used to build framework.
 - [Chrome devtools](https://developer.chrome.com/docs/devtools/) used for finding quick solutions to design issues and visualising the site on different screen sizes for making media queries.
+The console was used frequently to detect errors and ensure my code was functioning as expected throughout.
 - [Font Awesome](https://fontawesome.com/) used to source social media icons
 - [Git](https://git-scm.com/) used for version control of my site and pushing code to GitHub
 - [GitHub](https://github.com/) the cloud storage system for my projects.
 The location of this site's repository, and place to deploy site.